lovexi/My-bash-vim-configurations/README.md

 # My-bash-vim-configurations

+> *All following plugins and configurations are built in iTerm2 on Mac.
+For windows configurations, it may vary in some steps.
+More precise detailed information is provided in each official user guide*

 The follwing plugins and configurations are my personal preference.

 1. zsh and oh-my-zsh (bash counterpart, more plugins and friendly to programmers)